kchestnov/argocd/helm-chart-argocd/README.md

-# This is a placeholder if a helm chart
+# This is a placeholder not a helm chart

 Installation is not complex, just follow